-Don't get me wrong, I love to scroll through my Instagram feed.
+Don't get us wrong, we love to scroll through our Instagram feeds.
 But, honestly, there is very little reward at the end of all that double tapping.
 So why not make your internet hours productive ones?
 If you’re bored out of your mind and are looking for something entertaining to do, consider the following 34 fun things to do on the internet.

 1. Google Yourself

 Seriously.
 You never know what you’ll uncover about yourself.
 That is if you dare…

 2. Take Quizzes

 Test your knowledge of Renaissance art, Roald Dahl books, or even the best Twilight Zone episodes.
 Which Spice Girl are you?
 What type of pizza best sums up your personality?
 We hate to admit it, but we can’t get enough of these absurd quizzes.

 Less like a real auction and more like a game show, a penny auction gives you the remote chance of winning expensive items for very little money.
 QuiBids and DealDash are among the more popular options available.

 Very few people realize just how cool Google Street View actually is.
 You can enter addresses or neighborhoods located in countries throughout the world and use your mouse to visually explore the streets, plazas, and more.
 For instance, did you know that if you enter “10 Downing Street,” you can actually tour the inside of London’s government headquarters?
 Give it a try.

 Whether you’re a lover of Grumpy Cat, Overly Attached Girlfriend, or Condescending Wonka, memes are undeniably amusing.
 Using simple meme generators like the Img Flip Meme Generator and Make a Meme, you can create hilarious or thought-provoking memes of your very own.
 You can even create memes of your friends and family to drag them into your internet rabbit hole.